Paxton Pomykal

 Paxton Jones Pomykal (born December 17, 1999) is an American professional soccer player who plays as a midfielder for Major League Soccer club FC Dallas.

 Early life

 Pomykal was born in Lewisville, Texas, on December 17, 1999.
-He attended iUniversity Prep, a Grapevine Colleyville ISD Virtual Academy in Grapevine, TX.
+He attended iUniversity Prep, a Grapevine Colleyville ISD Virtual Academy in Grapevine, Texas.
 He also attended Marcus High School.

 Club career

 Youth

 Pomykal began his career with FC Dallas' youth academy, where he played with the team in the U.S. Development Academy.
 He was part of the FC Dallas' U-16 and U-18 teams that won National Youth Championships.

 Professional

 Pomykal signed a homegrown contract with FC Dallas on September 8, 2016.
 He made his professional debut on March 1, 2017, in a 2016–17 CONCACAF Champions League quarterfinal match against Árabe Unido.
 Pomykal came on in the 63rd minute for Kellyn Acosta.
 On Saturday, March 30 Pomykal scored his 1st and 2nd MLS goals against Salt Lake City.
 For his good form throughout the early part of the season, Pomykal was named to the 2019 MLS All Star game alongside club teammate Matt Hedges.

 In the first game of the 2020 season, Pomykal scored the insurance goal in a 2–0 win over the Philadelphia Union.
+Injuries would take hold and Pomykal would only play in 5 games across 2020.
+Pomykal had a return to form in 2021, appearing in 31 games, starting 18.
+Pomykal scored one goal and assisted on two, he was named to the MLS team of the week for week 16.
+Pomykal built off his 2021 success with 35 appearances in 2022, starting in 31 games.